 Term Life Insurance Coverage Needs

-Term life insurance is sufficient for the vast majority of families.
+Term life insurance is the best choice for the vast majority of families.
 It’s cheaper than permanent life insurance and does its job with maximum efficiency.

 Based on the answers I’ve given above, I need at minimum: